 Why do we reach for food when stressed?

-While occasional food indulgence is an enjoyable part of any foodies diet, repeatedly overeating can become problematic when the brain is conditioned to believe that junk food is what we need in order to feel better during stressful situations.
+While occasional food indulgence can be an enjoyable part of ones diet, repeatedly overeating can become problematic when the brain is conditioned to believe that junk food is what we need in order to feel better during stressful situations.
 Pretty soon, we can find ourselves repeatedly reaching for food in response to stress in our environment.

 What can we do to manage stress related eating?